Museum Gajah or Museum Nasional? Are they the same or two different museums? Often people got confused with these names.

 Another means of transportation during the old times was a palanquin.
 Only few people could afford it, such as noblemen and royals.
 Hence, the palanquins were beautifully decorated to display the status of the owner.

 They also had acquired the technology to create beautiful housewares made of teracotta and metal.
 For example, the teracotta water container from Cirebon, West Java, in the shape of singabarong (lion) and paksinagaliman (paksi=bird, naga=dragon, liman=elephant).
 Another display from Cirebon is the bronze waterspout in the form of dragon from Suniaraja palace.

 Indonesian used to have a tradition of chewing betel leaf and nut called menginang.
 It was some type of personal pleasure like smoking a cigarette or pipe.
 Hence, they usually put all the ingredients in a set of special containers called pekinangan.
 Common people used containers made of wood or bamboo while the nobles and rich people used containers made of gold or silver.

-We can only reach the fourth floor through the elevator.
-It is also called as the Treasury Room since it contains the museum's collection of gold and ceramics.
-Unfortunately, we are not allowed to take any picture in this floor.
+You can only reach the fourth floor through the elevator.
+It is also called as the Treasury Room since it contains Museum Gajah's collection of gold and ceramics.
+Unfortunately, you are not allowed to take any picture in this floor.

 The ceramics are safely put behind glass walls.
 They are grouped based on the origins and the era they were made.
 The oldest porcelain I could find there was from Han dynasty in China, dated approximately 206BC-220AD.
 They were plain white glaze ceramics.
 It seems each era has their own distinctive color.
 The ceramics from Song dynasty in China was grayish, while green was the preferred color in the Yuan dynasty.
 Finally, Ming dynasty (1368-1644AD) painted blue drawings on the white background like the ones we usually see today.

 Next is the treasury room.
 Most of the exhibits here were made of gold and decorated with precious stones.
 They originated from Wonoboyo treasure, Muteran treasure, and royal heirloom from the kingdoms all over Indonesia.